 Other current financial assets comprise escrow accounts only.
-The regulations related to the activity of the residential developers, which came into force on 29 April 2012, imposed on all residential developers in Poland an obligation to open an escrow account for all customers purchasing residential units during the construction period.
+The regulations related to the activity of the residential developers imposed on all residential developers in Poland an obligation to open an escrow account for all customers purchasing residential units during the construction period.
 According to these regulations, all amounts paid by the customers have to be paid directly to the escrow account.
 The developer is entitled to receive the money only once certain conditions - related mainly to progress of the construction process - are met or the upon the transfer of ownership of the apartment to the customer.